-Many – but not all – hospitals now have a separate children’s accident and emergency department, where your child will be assessed by healthcare professionals who are trained to diagnose and treat children.
-The series of steps you go through is the same as in a general A&E, but the waiting room and cubicles will be more child-friendly.
+Many – but not all – hospitals now have a separate children’s A&E department where your child will be assessed by healthcare professionals who are trained to diagnose and treat children.
+The series of steps you go through is the same as in a general A&E, but the waiting room and cubicles will be more child friendly.

 People whose condition is not serious may be referred to a GP on site.

-Although it can seem like a hassle to take your preventer medicines every day, even when you are feeling well, it really is the best way to reduce the risk of having an asthma attack and ending up in A&E.
+Although it can seem like a hassle to take your preventer medicines every day, even when you’re feeling well, it really is the best way to reduce the risk of having an asthma attack and ending up in A&E.